Every blogger, especially beginners, are always wondering how to increase blog traffic.

 It all start with some useful content.

 If you don’t have this, then you need to go back to the drawing board.
-You have got to have something worthwhile to offer in order for people to want to visit your site.
+You’ve got to have something worthwhile to offer in order for people to want to visit your site.

-There is just too much crap on the internet these days, so your post had better be good or you might as well forget it.
+There is just too much garbage on the internet these days, so your post had better be good or you might as well forget it.

 Don’t just write some mumbo jumbo.
 Put some thought and passion into your writing that actually gives your visitors some takeaways.

-You don’t have to write a book or be Shakespeare or anything, but you definitely need to say something that stimulates the mind and emotions of your target audience.
+You don’t have to write a book or be Shakespeare or anything, but you definitely need to say something that stimulates the minds and emotions of your readers.